Dash-OS/promise-map-es6/README.md

 #### PromiseMap.prototype.then(onResolve, onReject)

 Resolves the entire PromiseMap and returns the result.
 PromiseMap will be empty once completed.
 Note that the second argument (onReject) is better handled by chaining a .catch().

+> In addition to resolving the promises within the PromiseMap, this will also resolve any Promises which are added to the PromiseMap during the resolution itself.

 ```js
 P.then(result => console.log(result)); // { foo: 1, bar: 2, baz: 3 }